westerndigitalcorporation/zonedstorage.io/docs/getting-started/zns-emulation.md

 # Getting Started with Emulated NVMe ZNS Devices

-For users without access to NVMe ZNS devices, application development and kernel tests are possible using emulated devices.
-Two methods exist.
+Emulated NVMe ZNS devices make it possible to do application development and kernel tests even if you do not have access to physical NVMe ZNS devices.
+There are two ways to emulate NVMe ZNS devices.

-* ***null_blk***: The *null_blk* kernel driver allows emulating zoned block devices with a zone configuration compatible with the real NVMe ZNS devices.
-  This method is discussed in more details [here](nullblk.md).
+* ***null_blk***: The null_blk kernel driver is equipped to emulate zoned block devices with a zone configuration that is compatible with real NVMe ZNS devices.
+This method is discussed in more detail in the [Zoned Block Device Emulation with null_blk](nullblk.md) chapter of the Getting Started Guide.

-* ***QEMU***: This open source machine emulator and virtualizer allows for the creation of emulated NVMe devices with a regular file used as a backstore on the host.
-Recent versions of *QEMU* also support the emulation of Zoned Namespaces.
+* ***QEMU***: This open source machine emulator and virtualizer is equipped to create emulated NVMe devices that use regular files on the host as a backstores.
+Recent versions of QEMU support the emulation of Zoned Namespaces.

 ## *QEMU*

-<a href="https://www.qemu.org/" target="_blank">*QEMU*</a> supports the
+<a href="https://www.qemu.org/" target="_blank">*QEMU*</a> has supported the
 emulation of NVMe namespaces since version 1.6.
-However, the emulation of zoned namespaces requires the more recent version 6.0 or later of *QEMU*.
+But the emulation of zoned namespaces has been supported only since version 6.0 of *QEMU*.
 If the host Linux distribution does not provide *QEMU* version 6.0 or or above, *QEMU* has to be compiled from source.
-Detailed information on how to compile and install *QEMU* from source can be found
+Detailed information on how to compile and install *QEMU* from source can be found <a href="https://www.qemu.org/download/#source" target="_blank">on the QEMU download page</a>.
-<a href="https://www.qemu.org/download/#source" target="_blank">here</a>.

 ### Creating an Emulated Zoned Namespace

-The creation of an emulated zoned namespace requires first a backing store file for the namespace.
+To create an emulated zoned namespace, you must first have a backing-store file that the namespace can use.
 The size of the file determines the capacity of the namespace that will be seen from the guest OS running in the *QEMU* virtual machine.

-For example, to create a 32GiB zoned namespace, a 32 GiB file on the host must first be created.
-This can be done simply using the *truncate* command to create a sparse file or the *dd* command to create a fully allocated file.
+For example: to create a 32GiB zoned namespace, you must first create a 32 GiB file on the host.
+This can be done by using the *truncate* command to create a sparse file or by using the *dd* command to create a fully allocated file.

+#### Creating the Backstore

+This guide provides instructions for two methods of creating the backstore file:

+1. Using truncate
+2. Using dd

+##### Using truncate to create an Emulated Zone Namespace Backstore

+Run the following command to use ``truncate`` to create a backstore file:

 ```plaintext
 # truncate -s 32G /var/lib/qemu/images/zns.raw